 Instead, look for people with common interests and purpose, and strive to work together for greater accomplishments.

-Get everyone involved Early.
+5. Get everyone involved early.

 One of Vivian’s biggest takeaways from her time working within the White House was that engineers, designers, and product managers should be involved in any major project from the beginning, even in its most nascent forms.
 She gives the example of healthcare, suggesting that Aneesh Chopra, Obama’s pick for CTO, should have been part of the healthcare discussion to help design the process.

-And in response to an audience question about what people can do who want to solve big problems, Vivian had what might be a unifying point for the whole group, “There are so many ways to get involved…Look around at what problems you hope to solve in your own community, and then figure out which resources you can bring to bear to get that done.”
+And in response to an audience question about what people can do who want to solve big problems, Vivian replied with what might be a unifying point for the whole group, “There are so many ways to get involved…Look around at what problems you hope to solve in your own community, and then figure out which resources you can bring to bear to get that done.”